BingSlient/cdn/README.md

 # cdn
-served as a content diliver network for my blog https://bingslient/github.io
+served as a content diliver network for my blog https://bingslient/github.io using [jsDelivr](https://www.jsdelivr.com/)